Q: What is Rosemont 2020-2021?

 Q: How will food be served?

-In the Green Phase, both the Dining Hall and the Ravens’ Nest will reopen with reduced seating, and social distancing in place.
+A: The Dining Hall and the Ravens’ Nest will be open with reduced seating, and social distancing in place.
 Students will “self-swipe” to enter their student ID information for their meal plans, rather than interface with an attendant.

 The self-service points that have been in place in the dining facility, such as the salad bar, bagel bar, ice cream bar, and other buffets, will be replaced either with full-service alternatives or pre-packaged replacements.
 Grab and go and carry-out options will also be expanded.